Understanding FHA Loan Requirements, Down Payments & More

 To be eligible for FHA home loans or any other government-backed mortgages, applicants are required to pass a Credit Alert Interactive Voice Response System (CAIVRS) check.
 It's pronounced "cavers," and it's the federal government's deadbeat database.

-If you don’t pass a CAIVRS check, it means you probably owe money to one of these agencies.
+Don't pass a CAIVRS check?
+You owe money to one of these agencies

 Any federal agency that grants direct loans or provides insurance for loans must pre-screen all applicants.
 For most people, the check causes no problems with their loans.